akamai/akamai-docker/README.md

 All variants use an Alpine Linux base.

-The `akamai/shell` image replace the previous akamai/akamai-docker image, and contains all the other variant images plus some extra utilities:
+The `akamai/shell` image replaces the previous `akamai/akamai-docker` image, and contains all the other variant images plus some extra utilities:

 * git
 * vim